techguy95/jekyll-now/_posts/2017-4-8-Hello-World.md

 title: My first blog post using GitHub and Jekyll!
 ---

-This is my first blog post made with Jekyll!
-Woohoo!
+First blog post made with Jekyll!
+Woot and such!
 In this first post, I'll share some notes on what I learned today at the first class meeting of the very first [Learn Teach Code](http://learnteachcode.org/) UnBootcamp experiment.

 ## Today I learned (#TIL):